Microscale Sensing with Strongly Interacting NV Ensembles at High Fields: METHODS

-We start analyzing the role of dipole-dipole interactions among NV detectors in the widely used Carr-Purcell-Meiboom-Gill (CPMG) protocol~\cite{Meiboom1958}.
-Given that in NV-based NMR experiments, the expectation value $\sigma^z$ of NV centers is measured, we compute the latter via Eq.~\eqref{eq:IP}.
+We start by analyzing the role of dipole-dipole interactions among NV detectors in the widely used Carr-Purcell-Meiboom-Gill (CPMG) protocol~\cite{Meiboom1958}.
+As in NV-based NMR experiments, the expectation value $s^z$ of NV centers is inferred, we compute the latter via Eq.~\eqref{eq:IP}.
 In particular, for the CPMG protocol, the system dynamics is described with Eq.~\eqref{eq:IP} by setting $\Delta=0$ while $\Omega$ is deployed stroboscopically.
-Then, for a cluster of $q$ interacting NVs we have (see SM~\cite{SM})
+Then, after applying CPMG over a cluster of $q$ interacting NVs, we have (see SM~\cite{SM})